-Rosemary is packed with antioxidants.
 Rosemary is also known to contain compounds that prevent the breakdown of brain chemicals responsible for cognition and reasoning.
 Add rosemary to the diet and improved brain function is guaranteed.

 In ancient times, rosemary was often scattered on the floors to discourage spiders and other household pests.
 Today, rosemary is still used as an insect repellant.
 Sprigs are pressed inside books to discourage silver fish and placed in linen closets to repel moths.

 * Avoid large doses of rosemary in cases of epilepsy or hypertension.
 Large doses of rosemary may cause excessive menstrual bleeding.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.